 Presented by Deb Sukarna for Foundation to Year 6 Teachers

 If we are to teach Spelling well, then we need to understand how children learn how to spell, based on current research.
 Children need to be metacognitive and learn how to help themselves as Spellers.
-Whilst we have Spelling sessions, it is critical that there is a connection between these and actual writing time.
-Teachers will be introduced to a repertoire approach to teaching Spelling and a simple structure for spelling sessions will be outlined.
+Whilst we have Spelling sessions, it is critical that there is a connection between these and actual writing time Teachers will be introduced to a repertoire approach on teaching Spelling and a simple structure for spelling sessions and will be outlined.
 A Spelling Menu will be provided which will assist teachers with planning for effective teaching of spelling.

 - The importance of classroom practice reflecting current literacy research

 - Understanding English Orthography – implications for teaching phonics and spelling

 - Word inquiry based on an understanding of how English orthography works